thomasclarke1969/documentation/guide/ios/layerkit-transition-guide.md

 Prior to LayerKit v0.9.0, applications could set push notification options, such as the push text or push sound, by setting `metadata` values on `LYRMessage` objects.
 Going forward, applications should set push notification options via the `options` parameter in the `LYRMessage` object's designated initializer method.

 ```
 NSDictionary *pushOptions = @{LYRMessagePushNotificationAlertMessageKey : @"Some Push Text",
                                  LYRMessagePushNotificationSoundNameKey : @"default"};
 NSError *error;
 LYRMessage *message = [self.client newMessageWithParts:@[parts]
                                                options:pushOptions
                                                  error:&error];
 ```

 ## Querying
-One of the major feature releases that accompanies our v0.9.0 release is that `LYRQuery` object.
+One of the major feature releases that accompanies our v0.9.0 release is the introduction of the `LYRQuery` object.
 This object provides application developers with a flexible and expressive interface with which they can query LayerKit for messaging content.
-All `LYRClient` methods which previously allowed applications to fetch content from the LayerKit have been deprecated.
-Developers can now leverage the `LYRQuery` object in order to fetch the content their application needs.
+All `LYRClient` methods which previously allowed applications to fetch content from the SDK have been deprecated.
+Developers should now leverage the `LYRQuery` object in order to fetch only the specific content their application needs.

-Below are the deprecated `LYRClient` methods with the corresponding query that can be used in its place.
+Below are the deprecated `LYRClient` methods with the corresponding query that can be used in their place.

 ####- (LYRConversation *)conversationsForIdentifiers:(NSSet *)identifiers;